versx/DeviceConfigManager/README.md

 To be used with RealDeviceMap macless solutions.

 Central repository for macless client configurations without having to keep track of multiple remote configs and urls.
 Assign different configurations to different devices and different backends (RealDeviceMap / Lorgnette).
-When devices connect for the first time, if they don't exist they are created, if they don't have a config assigned, it will try to auto-assign it a default config if one exists.
+When devices connect for the first time, if they don't exist they are created, if the device doesn't have a config assigned, it will try to auto-assign a default config if one exists.
 You can also pre-create devices and assign configs yourself if needed.
+Rest endpoint tooling to get screenshot, active logged in account, restart game, reboot device, or view device logs and more.

 ## Features
 - Custom config assignments